rachel0611/Uber-Data__Analysis/README.md

  The files are separated by month and each has the following columns:

-  Date/Ti me : The date and time of the Uber pickup Lat : The latitude of the Uber pickup
+  Date/Time : The date and time of the Uber pickup
+  Lat : The latitude of the Uber pickup
   Lon : The longitude of the Uber pickup
   Base : The TLC base company code affiliated with the Uber pickup